 Galliford Try were thrilled with the outcome and the project was achieved on time and within budget.

-The finished project will be a truly stunning building that adds to the growing portfolio for all involved and will add to London’s ever evolving skyline and landscape.
+The finished project a truly stunning building that adds to the growing portfolio for all involved and will add to London’s ever evolving skyline and landscape.

 See Delta Membrane Systems' Company profile here